A robust contaminated discrete Weibull regression model for outlier-prone count data: Model comparison via leave-one-out cross-validation

 \section{Model comparison via leave-one-out cross-validation}

-To compare the predictive performance of different models, we employ LOO cross-validation through the \textsf{loo} package \cite{vehtari2024package}.
-This approach approximates out-of-sample predictive accuracy by using pointwise log-likelihood contributions for each observation evaluated across posterior draws from the full data fit, together with Pareto-smoothed importance sampling (PSIS) to approximate the LOO distribution.
-Specifically, we extract the log-likelihood for every posterior draw and observation from the full data fit and then apply PSIS to stabilize the estimates of the LOO predictive densities.
+To compare the predictive performance of different models, we employ LOO cross-validation through the \textsf{loo} package \citep{vehtari2024package}.
+This approach approximates out-of-sample predictive accuracy by using pointwise log-likelihood contributions for each observation, evaluated across posterior draws from the full-data fit, together with Pareto-smoothed importance sampling (PSIS) to approximate the LOO distribution.
+Specifically, we extract the log-likelihood for each posterior draw and observation from the full-data fit, then apply PSIS to stabilize estimates of the LOO predictive densities.
 The resulting LOOIC and associated metrics (e.g., the effective number of parameters) are used to identify which model provides a better predictive fit.
 Lower LOOIC values indicate superior generalization to new data.